 The pitch with VariBore is variable bore sizing for groups of BA or frequencies delivery.
 Each bore has a different width, so you have 1mm for the low end, 2mm for the mid and high end.
 Different bore sizing will affect the type of signal produced with larger openings lowering the level of resonance and tighter openings enhancing the low-end presence.

 TrueSub is the process by which Lime Ears shape and tune their sound bores using custom-designed 3D printed filters to ensure that the resulting audio response, particularly the subwoofer frequencies from the drivers is as “correct” as possible.

-Reflections and resonance control is at the heart of design in much the same way acoustical treatment of a room controls how sound bounces and reflects.
-Call it a legacy of Lime Ears acoustic engineering background.
+Reflections and resonance control are at the heart of design in much the same way the acoustical treatment of a room controls how sound bounces and reflects.
+Call it a legacy of Lime Ears’ acoustic engineering background.

 Lime Ears Online Designer